programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 #### Converting Datatype to Date
 Once in a determined format, pandas possesses a function that can assist in date cleanup.
 If the dates in question show are in a standardized specific order, the function `to_datetime()` can be used.
 This function will convert the `date` column from an object datatype (meaning that the contents within the column consist of either text or numeric and non-numeric values) to a datetime (meaning that the contents within the column consist of specifically formatted date and time values) datatype.
 Further [documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.to_datetime.html) specifies how to customize this function based on the unique date formats present in your dataset.

 While powerful, this function also is potentially limiting, as the pandas library only recognizes dates within a [given period of time](http://pandas-docs.github.io/pandas-docs-travis/user_guide/timeseries.html#timestamp-limitations).
 Due to how the datetime timestamps are calculated within the built-in function, pandas can only account for a timespan of approximately 584 years, with the minimum date being in the year 1677 and the maximum date being in the future, in the year 2262.
 Any dates outside this timeframe will produce an error.
 Therefore, for historically-based datasets with dates prior to 1677, the pandas library would not be an appropriate way to approach dealing with this conversion.
+An example of another way to approach date data cleaning would include using [regular expressions](https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch04s04.html).

 Because of this limitation, any data entry errors related to the date would produce an error when the function is run.
 Our dataset contains several such errors.
 An example of this would be entry number 13112, where the date is entered as `0190-03-06`.
 This error is caught when entering the following code in your Python file and running it to convert the column datatype to date: